carpenterlab/2018_Rohban_NatComm/README.md

 htmlTable 1.6
 cytominer 0.1.0.9000 (https://github.com/cytomining/cytominer)
 * aws command line interface (https://docs.aws.amazon.com/cli/latest/userguide/cli-install-macos.html) configured to access `cellpainting-datasets` s3 bucket.
+* Package installation time is about an hour on a typical PC.
 * Note : For each dataset, create a separate clone of the repository.
 Then, `cd code`.

 * Note : TA-ORF-BBBC037-Rohban is the smallest dataset consisting of only around 5 plates, so can also be used for the demo purposes.
 Each plate takes on average between 2 to 3 hours to get processed on a normal PC.
 Bioactives-BBBC022-Gustafsdottir and CDRPBIO-BBBC036-Bray consist of 20 and 55 plates, respectively.